Michaele Whelan, Provost and Vice President for Academic Affairs

-The Chief Academic Officer (CAO) for Emerson College, Michaele Whelan, provides leadership for academic planning, program development at the undergraduate and graduate levels, assessment, advancement of scholarship, research and creative work, excellence in teaching, global engagement initiatives, and academic innovation including online learning.
-Responsible for advocating for and supporting faculty, the CAO ensures the academic rigor of the learning experiences at Emerson.
+The Provost for Emerson College, Michaele Whelan, provides leadership for academic planning, program development at the undergraduate and graduate levels, assessment, advancement of scholarship, research and creative work, excellence in teaching, global engagement initiatives, and academic innovation including online learning.
+Responsible for advocating for and supporting faculty, the Provost ensures the academic rigor of the learning experiences at Emerson.

 The principal areas of her responsibilities are:

 - the College’s academic programs, budget, and space including those located in the School of the Arts, School of Communication, the Institute for Liberal Arts and Interdisciplinary Studies, the Graduate School